filecoin-project/fevm-foundry-kit/README.md

 ### Preparing Data for Storage

 Before storing a file with a storage provider, it needs to be prepared by turning it into a .car file and the metadata must be recorded.
-To do this, the hardhat kit has a [tool submodule](https://github.com/filecoin-project/fevm-hardhat-kit/tree/main/tools), written in the language Go, which can do this for you.
+To do this locally, you can use [this tool](https://github.com/filecoin-project/fevm-hardhat-kit/tree/main/tools), written in the language Go, which can do this for you.
 You can also use the [FVM Data Depot website](https://data.lighthouse.storage/) will automatically convert files to the .car format, output all the necessary metadata, and act as an HTTP retrieval point for the storage providers.

 ### Client Contract - Making Storage Deals in Solidity